About Hanuman or Anjaneya

 Ram Lakhan Sita sahit, Hrdaye basahu sur bhoop.

 Hanuman's chalisa has become a modern mantra, more popular, perhaps, than the Ramacharitamanas itself.
-Many of his devotees may not know Hindi.
-But they would chant chalisa with sincerity and faith.
+Many Hindu devotees may not know the dialiect in which the poem was composed.
+Yet, they would chant the chalisa anyway with sincerity and devotion.

 Appearance and imagery